What Is B2B eCommerce?

 B2B companies using B2C eCommerce platforms quickly realize their requirements are different.
 B2B merchants need to be able to manage multiple price lists, build custom catalogs, enable quick order forms, save requisition lists, set corporate account roles, and more.
 Custom workflows may also be necessary for different B2B eCommerce processes making things a bit more complex when compared to B2C eCommerce.

 B2B organizations all do business in their own unique way.
 Some businesses may want to fully automate their sales and offer a self-service web-store while other businesses simply cannot process orders without buyer-seller interactions.
-Other merchants may need to establish a B2B Marketplace where brands can promote an ecosystem of complementary 3rd-party products and services to supplement their offering.
+Other merchants may need to establish a multi-vendor B2B Marketplace where brands can promote an ecosystem of complementary 3rd-party products and services to supplement their offering.
 Some companies may even need the ability to do all 3.
 The need to support all of these online use cases differentiates the B2B eCommerce definition from B2C.

 Contact us to learn more about OroCommerce's capabilitiesContact Us

 Buyers purchase goods or services without interacting with a representative from a company, much like Amazon for Business.

 The traditional B2B model where purchases are made only after interacting and negotiating with sales representatives.

 An online ecosystem of 3rd party products, services, and add-ons where buyers can post multiple offers while vendors respond to multiple bids.

 Accommodate not just a single buyer, but the internal hierarchy of an entire organization.
 Set up authorized buyers, create purchasing rules, or build custom workflows to support multiple branches, offices, or teams.

 Digitize the process for requesting quotes, submitting order forms, answering inventory questions, and negotiating quantity/prices to streamline the buyer-seller interaction and improve operational productivity.